Video Game Product Placement In Film And TV

 Table Of Contents

-If you were a fan of the show The Office, you may remember the sad moment when Jim relocates to the Stamford branch to get his mind off Pam.
-One of the favorite past times of that branch is playing Call Of Duty as a way to unwind during the work day.
-Of course Jim is horrible at the game and spends most of his time either stuck in a corner or shooting his own teammate.
+If you were a fan of the show The Office, you may remember the sad moment when Jim relocates to the Stamford branch to get his mind off, Pam.
+One of the favorite pastimes of that branch is playing Call Of Duty as a way to unwind during the work day.
+Of course, Jim is horrible at the game and spends most of his time either stuck in a corner or shooting his own teammate.
 But what you may not have realized is that was product placement for Activision, the company that makes Call of Duty.

 Video game manufacturers offer opportunities for brands to become part of their own games through sponsorship and product placement.
 But those same video games also leverage pop culture because they know the marketing tactic works - and embed themselves into popular movies and TV shows.
-In this blog, Hollywood Branded looks at instances of video game product placement in film and TV and how those placements boosted both awareness and image for the brands.
+In this article Hollywood Branded looks at instances of video game product placement in film and TV and how those placements boosted both the awareness and image of the brands.

 Gaming Is An Emblem Of Modern Culture - Seinfeld and Friends